-Hungary: HPP Paks expansion project will receive environmental permit30.
-June 2016. / SEE Energy News
+Hungary: HPP Paks expansion project will receive environmental permit, SEE Energy News

 According to the Government Commissioner for the upgrade of NPP Paks Attila Aszodi, the project for the expansion of Hungarian sole nuclear power plant will receive environmental certificate by the end of this year.